Contributing Gear Writer

 Some people just don’t want to shell out $100-plus on a pair of board shorts, to which we say, fair enough.
 You don’t want to sacrifice quality, but for many of us, the bells and whistles like welded seams, laser-cut edges, micro-perforations, and the like aren’t what we’re here for.

 With that attitude in mind, the O’Neill Hyperfreak rises to the top.
 They’re made with solidly stretchy material, have a comfortable waistband with a very secure drawcord, a roomy fit for ease of movement, and sustainable materials, all for only $55.
 You are losing features like welded (unstitched) seams and leg openings, but perhaps you didn’t even want that to begin with.
 They also run fairly long with a 21-inch outseam but are also available in a 19″ outseam version.
-If you’re looking for something even cheaper, and don’t care so much about having a lockdown waistband for surfing, check out the Xcel Axis short, below.
+If you’re looking for something even cheaper and don’t care so much about having a lockdown waistband for surfing, check out the Xcel Axis shorts below.

 Check price on REI